Altinity/clickhouse-operator/README.md

 ## License

-Copyright (c) 2019-2219, Altinity Ltd and/or its affiliates.
+Copyright (c) 2019-2023, Altinity Inc and/or its affiliates.
 All rights reserved.

 Altinity Operator for ClickHouse is licensed under the Apache License 2.0.